ProjectEvergreen/greenwood-demo-adapter-vercel/README.md

 ## Adapter Implementation Thoughts / Questions

 1. [ ] Will need to generate the _api/_ folder on-demand / as part of the build instead of hardcoding, likely from _manifest.json_
+1. [ ] How to manage vercel configuration (e.g. redirects for pages)?
+Auto generate, auto merge into _vercel.json_?
 1. [ ] How to best manage local dev (runtime "compliance")
     - proxy vercel cli dev option?
     - should use _src/_ or _public/_?  depends on dev vs production mode?
 Interestingly, the manual way only worked deployed when using _public/_
 1. [ ] Make sure to spread all headers / response properties in netlify functions adapter output
 1. [ ] Keep it as an experimental feature for 1.0 (or per platform?)
+1. [ ] Will SSR pages need access to the request object?